A LOOK AT SOME EVENTS SURROUNDING

 Another Huge Camel

-Those who nit-pick over the points discussed in the first section also turn a blind eye to the totally unbiblical claim that Mary had to endure shame and ridicule because of her pregnancy.
-That claim does not come from the Bible, but from the carnal imagination of those who stress works righteousness [i.e. works obedience].
+Another totally unbiblical claim is that that Mary had to endure shame and ridicule because of her pregnancy.
+That claim does not come from the Bible, but from the carnal imagination of those who stress obedience by works.
 There was never any shame connected with Christ’s birth.

-I have already pointed out that Mary was legally Joseph’s wife, yet those who stress works obedience love to go on and on about how “obedient” she was to endure the “shame” of being pregnant with Christ.
+While Mary was legally Joseph’s wife, those who stress works obedience love to go on and on about how “obedient” she was to endure the “shame” of being pregnant with Christ.
 However, none of it is true!
 It is all just something they made up!
 God brought the custom of espousal into existence so there would never be any shame connected with Christ’s birth, and there never was.
-As I have pointed out, Mary was legally Joseph’s wife.
+Mary was legally Joseph’s wife.
 And, soon after she became pregnant she went into the hill country to stay with her cousin Elisabeth who was six months pregnant (Luke 1:36-39).
 There she would have been introduced as the wife of Joseph.
 She then remained with Elisabeth for three months, and left before her pregnancy was obvious.

 We do not know how Joseph learned that Mary was pregnant, but, after being told by the angel “Do not be afraid to take unto you Mary your wife,” he took her to himself (Matt.
 1:20, 24).
 Moreover, just as some weddings today are large and some are small, so it was then.
 Joseph could have taken her to his house without a big celebration, or at three-months no one may have noticed.
 So there was no shame!
 Nor was there any reason for shame.
 Zacharias, Elisabeth and Joseph all knew that Mary was pregnant with the messiah.
-Joseph then took her to live with him before her pregnancy was obvious, and left for Bethlehem before she gave birth.
-This was all according to God’s plan so that there would be no shame connected with Christ’s birth.
+Joseph took her to live with him before her pregnancy was obvious.
+And, they both left for Bethlehem before she gave birth.
+That was all according to God’s plan so that there would never be any shame connected with Christ’s birth.
 And, the fact that she was still Joseph’s “espoused wife,” when they arrived in Bethlehem tells us that the marriage had not yet been consummated (Luke 2:5).

 Conclusion

-For serious Christians celebrating Christ’s entry into the world is an important part of teaching the Gospel.
+For serious Christians, celebrating Christ’s entry into the world is an important part of teaching the Gospel.
 And, the traditional reenactment of a manger scene by the children is a way of helping those children understand how Christ entered the world, and why He is both True Man and True God.
 Let’s keep that in mind, instead of picking at the details.
+God wants Christ’s birth to be remembered!
+Satan does not.